Simulating quantum transport for a quasi-one-dimensional Bose gas in an optical lattice: the choice of fluctuation modes in the truncated Wigner approximation: Simulation schemes and numerical methods

 The plane waves are the simplest computationally as the field of virtual particles $\xi(x)$ is obtained using the Fast Fourier transform method.
 The SHO basis has the advantage that the support of each mode is weighted towards the region in which the cold atoms are likely to be found and, while the construction of $\xi(x)$ is more complicated, the modes are at least pre-defined and are relatively straightforward to generate iteratively.
 The SCB modes should be good approximations to the quasi-particle excitations of the system, at least for weak interactions, and are well adapted to the specifics of the potential in which the cloud moves.
 The calculation of $\xi(x)$ in more computationally demanding because the form of the modes has to be determined by diagonalization of a large matrix whose elements depend on the form chosen for the initial order parameter field, $\psi_0(x)$.

 To determine the validity and precision of the results, different numerical methods are applied in our simulation.
 In case I, we obtain dynamic results by using the Crank-Nicolson method to solve the time-dependent Gross-Pitaevskii equation.
-In case II, a distinctive numerical method, RK4IP-P \cite{norr, thesis}, is utilized.
+In case II, a distinct numerical method, RK4IP-P \cite{PRL.94.040401,PRA.73.043617}, is utilized.
 Both methods are used in case III-IV to examine their equivalence.
 Solutions of the c.m. trajectory, phase coherence and number fluctuation in TWA, are calculated numerically using different numbers of realizations.
 We find that some results can be significantly different when the number of realizations is small, i.e. less than $50$.
 Therefore, we show all results based on 200 realizations for numerical consistency.

-\section{results and discussion}
+\section{Results and discussion}

-In Fig.\ref{Chap5_Fig5}, we show the initial spatial distributions of the quantum fluctuations $\langle \xi^{*}(x)\xi(x) \rangle$ with respect to three sets of basis modes.
+In figure \ref{Chap5_Fig5}, we show the initial spatial distributions of the quantum fluctuations $\langle \xi^{*}(x)\xi(x) \rangle$ with respect to three sets of basis modes.
 In the PW modes, $ \langle\xi^{*}(x)\xi(x)\rangle= \frac{1}{2L} \sum_{i, j=1}^{M} \langle\xi_{i}^{*}\xi_{j}\rangle \textrm{exp}[i(k_{i}-k_{j})x]$, indicating a uniform spatial distribution of the quantum fluctuations, while the \emph{limited} number of low-energy SHO modes are dominated by the Gaussian function, which induces a localized spatial distribution of the quantum fluctuations.
-In contrast, the quantum fluctuations in the SCB modes give a spatial distribution with a double peak beside the atom cloud, which coincides with the effective potential of the quasiparticles Eq.(\ref{effect potential}) \cite{csor}, as shown in Fig.\ref{Chap5_Fig5}(d).
+In contrast, the quantum fluctuations in the SCB modes give a spatial distribution with a double peak beside the atom cloud, which coincides with the effective potential of the quasiparticles (equation \eref{effect potential}) \cite{csordas2}, as shown in figure \ref{Chap5_Fig5}(d).

 Qualitative insight into the properties of the quantum dynamics can be gained by using classical dissipative dynamics to compare with our quantum simulations.
-We model the c.m. motion as a damped harmonic oscillator \cite{fert, ruos}
+We model the c.m. motion as a damped harmonic oscillator \cite{PRL.94.120403, PRL.95.110403,PRA.72.011601,PRA.74.063625}

-where the c.m. displacement is defined by
+where $m^*$ is the effective mass and the c.m. displacement is defined by